kojeomstudio/HELLO_MY_WORLD/docs/world-generation.md

 - Deserts and beaches sprinkle dead bushes.
 - Mountains and cliffs keep vegetation minimal to preserve rocky silhouettes.

-Clouds still float above the world but now vary in altitude based on noise-driven coverage.
+Clouds still float above the world but now vary in altitude based on a domain-warped Simplex/Perlin blend, producing broken skies instead of parallel bands.

 ## Biome & Block Enumerations